-The Statement of Accounts was authorised for issue by the Chief Financial Officer on 25th July 2019.
-Events taking place after this date are not reflected in the financial statements or notes.
-Where events taking place before this date provided information about conditions existing at 31st March 2019, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.
+The Statement of Accounts was authorised for issue by the Chief Executive Officer (as Chief Finance Officer) on 10th November 2020.
+Events taking place after this date are not reflected in the financial statements.
+Where events taking place before this date provided information about conditions existing at 31st March 2020, the figures in the financial statements and notes have been adjusted in all material respects to reflect the impact of this information.